RyanCookies/AI4EO_Final_Project_Landslide_Scars_Detection/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Data Alignment
 The Sentinel-2 images used in this study exhibited spatial misalignment, particularly when comparing pre- and post-event scenes.
 These discrepancies can affect pixel-level correspondence and must be corrected through image registration or coregistration techniques to ensure reliable change detection.
-Therefore, Enhanced Correlation Coefficient (ECC) alignment was applied to the post-earthquake image, using the pre-earthquake image as the reference.
+Therefore, Enhanced Correlation Coefficient (ECC) alignment (Evangelidis & Psarakis, 2008) was applied to the post-earthquake image, using the pre-earthquake image as the reference.
 The alignment result is shown below:

 <div align="center">
   <figure>